THE NEW TEACHERS

 The Sophists were itinerant teachers, primarily of rhetoric but also of other subjects.
 Many came to Athens from other cities as part of political embassies (whose function was to negotiate on behalf of their home cities).
 Athens had become rich and powerful, and the sons of the aristocracy realized that in the law courts and elsewhere, the traditional education was no match for the ability in rhetorical persuasion the Sophists possessed and taught for a fee.

 Hippocrates is a prospective student.
 He is from a "great and prosperous family" (Protagoras 316b) and, he wants Socrates to introduce him to Protagoras.
 Together they go to the house where Protagoras is staying, but Socrates does not hand Hippocrates over straightaway.
 He tells Protagoras that Hippocrates wants to know what he will get from becoming his student.
-In reply, Protagoras tells Hippocrates that "you will gain this by coming to my classes, that on the day when you join them you will go home a better man, and on the day after it will be the same; every day you will constantly improve more and more" (Protagoras 318a).
+In reply, to Hippocrates Protagoras says that "you will gain this by coming to my classes, that on the day when you join them you will go home a better man, and on the day after it will be the same; every day you will constantly improve more and more" (Protagoras 318a).

 In reply to Socrates, Protagoras explains that he teaches "good judgement, showing [his studens] how best to order [their] own home[s]; and in the affairs of the city, showing how [they] may have the most influence in political debate and negotiating" (Protagoras 318e).